nicolasacchi/backlight-by-hand/README.md

   m:0x8 + c:70
 ```

-It was written for a Lenovo U31-70; run `xbindkeys --key` to find your own
+It was written for a Lenovo U31-70 laptop; run `xbindkeys --key` to find your
-system's key codes and alter your config accordingly.
+own system's key codes and alter your config accordingly.